elastest/elastest-data-manager/README.md

 ## Prerequisites
 - Install Docker Compose: https://docs.docker.com/compose/install/
 - Install Git: https://www.atlassian.com/git/tutorials/install-git
+- Install curl: https://curl.haxx.se/ (Optional - in order to follow some of the examples)

 ### Clone the project
     # Clone the project to your system